cacheonix/cacheonix-core/README.md

 # Cacheonix Distributed Strictly-Consistent Key-Value Store

-Cacheonix is an open source project that provides a stricly-consistent dsitributed key-value store written in Java.
+Cacheonix is an open source project that provides a strictly-consistent distributed key-value store written in Java.
 The main use cases include a general distributed Java cache, a distributed Hibernate cache, a fast local cache, a servlet request-response cache, and a large-scale, distributed, strictly-consistent key-value store.

 ## cacheonix-core